RecoFu/mouse-account-verification/README.md

 - Single system instance limits statistical power for regime-shift detection
 - Leverage ratios and position sizing not disclosed (proprietary)
 - Risk tolerances are **not suitable for institutional capital**
+- **This archive documents a path-dependent realization; different random paths with the same architecture could still end in total loss prior to any black swan event.**

 ---